The Study Cafe (previously known as Study Buddies) will be returning in 2021/22. Check back here for updates and scheduling.

 - 'The supportive environment and the access to coffee'

 - 'Interactive with students and professors'

 - 'the fact that people are there for the same reason that I am, and that if you need help, there is always someone who listens to you'

-Please note that in term one (20/21) Study Buddies will be an online-only programme and as such we are not able to provide computers or refreshments.
+Please note that certain Study Cafe sessions will be online-only and as such we are not able to provide computers or refreshments.